 C.what is cross-selling?

-Cross-selling, also known as complementary or cross-selling, is a technique of increasing the value of a purchase by proposing additional items to the main product.
-How does it look in practice?
-The customer buys a smartphone, and the seller in a retail store or a special algorithm in an e-store offers him headphones, a case or a foil for the screen.
-The key to successful cross-selling is offering ancillary products of lower value than the main product.
-The price of accessories seems negligible, so customers are more likely to add them to the basket.
+Cross-selling, otherwise known as complementary or cross-selling, is a technique for increasing the value of a purchase by offering items in addition to the main product.
+What does this look like in practice?
+A customer buys a smartphone and a salesperson in a retail shop or a special algorithm in an e-commerce site suggests that the customer buy a headset, case or screen film.
+The key to successful cross-selling is to offer accessory products at a lower value than the main product.
+The price of accessories seems negligible, so customers are more likely to add them to their basket.

 Does complementary sales work?

-Proposing complementary products translates into real profits.
+Offering complementary products translates into real profits.
 Cross-selling stimulates further purchases.
-According to statistics, almost 30% of the total sales of many online stores are recommended products.
-Many retailers say that specific product recommendations, in addition to the main item, are one of the main factors in the final value of a customer's purchase.
+According to statistics, almost 30% of the total sales of many online shops are recommended products.
+Many retailers say that recommendations of specific products, in addition to the main item, is one of the main factors influencing the final value of a customer's purchase.

 Cross-selling is an effective sales technique which, instead of imposing a purchase on customers, gently proposes it.
-Complementary sales increase customer lifetime value.
+Complementary selling increases customer lifetime value.
 The customer feels important because the brand cares about their needs by offering them additional products that may be useful to them.

 Many consumers make decisions on an impulse.
 When the seller offers them a specific additional product that they themselves did not find in the store, there is a high probability that they will buy it.